Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Bongard-RWR

-We run Algorithm~\ref{alg:generating-bongard-rwt} for the first 100 synthetic BPs.
-After applying the exclusion criteria, this lead to the generation of $50$ instances ${\cal RWR}^{X}$.
+We run Algorithm~\ref{alg:generating-bongard-rwt} for the first $100$ synthetic BPs.
+After applying the exclusion criteria, this led to the generation of $50$ instances ${\cal RWR}^{X}$.
 However, as we noticed through a manual inspection, some of them were not well depicting the respective problem concept.
 Hence, we modified the dataset in the following way: $14$ problems were entirely removed and, out of the remaining $36$, $24$ were adjusted through a manual selection of the images that well represent the considered concept.
 Furthermore, we extended the dataset by adding $17$ problems with manually translated concepts (i.e., with no use of GPT-4o), for which images were also selected manually, and $7$ constructed by hand, i.e., by means of making photos of manually-built scenes reflecting the respective concepts.

-All in all, we obtained a real-world Bongard-RWR dataset containing $60$ problems, out of which $12$ were generated fully automatically, $24$ were generated automatically and adjusted manually afterward (manual selection of the images), $17$ were composed manually (manual translation of the concept and manual selection of the images), $7$ were constructed entirely manually (photos of manually-built scenes).
-The details are provided in Appendix~\ref{appendix:more-about-rwt}.
+All in all, out of $60$ real-world problems obtained (Bongard-RWR), $12$ were generated fully automatically, $24$ were generated automatically and then adjusted manually (manual selection of the images), and $24$ were constructed entirely manually.
+Appendix~\ref{appendix:more-about-rwt} presents the details.

+\paragraph{Dataset variants.} \rwr was designed to capture real-world complexity, including variations in aspect ratio, resolution, and layout.
+To complement the base dataset, we developed three additional variants: RWR-S (square images), RWR-G (greyscale images), and RWR-SG (square greyscale images).
+In the square image variants, we manually cropped all images to square format and rescaled them to $512 \times 512$ resolution.
+The BP matrix was resized to $1024\text{px}$ width while maintaining aspect ratio, resulting in a height of $763\text{px}$.